Richard Bonneau

+Richard Bonneau is an American computational biologist and data scientist whose primary research focuses on using machine learning and computation to accelerate drug discovery.
+He currently leads AI for Drug Discovery at Genentech and Roche (a global function supporting development and application of machine learning across the portfolio).

-Richard Bonneau is an American computational biologist and data scientist whose primary research is in the following areas: learning networks from functional genomics data, predicting and designing protein and peptiodomimetic structure and applying data science to social networks.
-A professor at New York University, he holds appointments in the Department of Biology, the Center for Data Science and the Courant Institute of Mathematical Sciences.
+His past work, at NYU and the University of Washington in Seattle, focused on learning networks from functional genomics data, predicting and designing protein and peptiodomimetic structure and applying data science to social networks.
+A professor at New York University, he holds appointments in the department of biology, the Center for Data Science and the Courant Institute of Mathematical Sciences.